Banned Forex Trading Apps in India | RBI Unauthorised Platforms

 2. Frozen Bank Accounts – Banks have the authority to freeze the accounts of individuals engaged in unauthorized forex trading.

-3. Legal Action – In severe cases, violators may face legal proceedings, including invasion of profits made through illegal forex trading.
+3. Legal Action – In severe cases, violators may face legal proceedings, including the loss of profits made through illegal forex trading.

 4. Restricted Foreign Transactions – Traders caught using unauthorized forex apps may be restricted from making further foreign transactions.